 Your curious kiddo is pretty much into everything.
 And with the weather growing warmer, you’re looking for some spring sensory play ideas.
-Obviously, the outside world provides an awesome array of imaginative opportunities.
-What child doesn’t enjoy digging in the dirt or rolling in the fresh grass?.
-But, sometimes you also need an inside activity too.
-Whether it’s rainy, chilly or your child just needs some time to relax, this flower activity engages the senses and offers plenty of ways to play!
+Whether it’s rainy, chilly or your child just needs some time to relax, this tissue paper flower activity engages the senses and offers plenty of ways to play!

 Your creative kid can make her very own flower garden all year round – no growing needed.
 While a crafty paper garden doesn’t smell likely blooming roses (we can show you how to fix that in a bit), it’s packed with plenty of sensory play opportunities.
 Let’s start with the sense of touch.
 The primary material for this kids’ activity is tissue paper.
 Your child is going to make teeny tiny faux flowers out of it.